Skip to content

 Settings Menu

-The Settings menu is accessed through the Options menu in-game, reachable at any time by pressing escape, and contains in-game settings that can be modified.
+The Settings menu is accessed through the Options menu in-game, reachable at any time by pressing Escape, and contains in-game settings that can be modified.
 Here, we cover several useful/important options that can be customised.

 Gameplay Settings > Interfaces